djey47/cool-updown-nxt/api/README.md

 - every schedule has a unique identifier defined with the following prefix: `sch-`
 - `deviceIds` value is an array of all device identifiers to be operated with this schedule
 - `powerOnCron` and `powerOffCron` values comply with the [cron](https://crontab.guru) syntax.
+- `powerOnExecDates` or `powerOffExecDates` provide the last and next dates of power execution.

 ### GET /device-schedules/[deviceId]